cejimenez0123/cejimenez0123.github.io/_posts/2019-12-08-scraping_websites_and_object_oriented_programming.markdown

 The biggest hurdle for me was getting started.
 Where do I begin because I had a grasp of scraping, and if..else statements but I hadn't brought them all together yet until now.
 I had a rough start installing the studio, but it got done with help from friends.
 I took on the simplest task first and then move forward from there.
 Increasing in complexity the further I went.

 The first thing I did for the gem was to create a class that would be the object in this case museums.
 I listed the goals for information I would need to scrape from the website.
 Creating an attr_accessor for all the adjectives that would describe my object museum.
-It needs the fundamental a name, but also because it is a museum it needs a location and information on the museum.
+It needs the fundamentals.
+In needs a name, but also because it is a museum it needs a location and information on the museum.
 I knew I needed to retrieve the information with the scraper.

 Building the scraper I didn't know how to start.
-I went back to previous labs, and other examples of scraping were none provided a decent structure for what I wanted to do leading me further away from my goal.
+I went back to previous labs, and other examples of scraping were none provided a decent structure for what I wanted to do.
+Leading me further away from my goal.
 I had to use nokogiri and open-uri.
 It sounds simple, and it was once I learned it.
 `def scrape
         base_url = "https://www.any.com"
         html = open("#{base_url}#{@page}")